marcoalopez/Python_course/README.md

-> ⚠️ At the moment, this repository only contains the unfinished walkthrough notebooks I will use to guide the course but no other detailed explanations (i.e. slides) or the exercises and solutions of the course.
-I have not yet decided whether I will make the whole course completely open or not.
-In any case, the walkthrough notebooks have all the necessary explanations (they are self-contained) and you can use them for free to learn about this topic.
+> ⚠️ At the moment, this repository contains the unfinished walkthrough notebooks I will use to guide the course but no other detailed explanations (i.e. slides) or the solutions to the exercises of the course.
+The course will be free but I have not yet decided whether I will make the whole course completely open or not.
+In any case, the walkthrough notebooks have all the necessary explanations (they are self-contained) and you can use them to learn about this topic.